Koni99/MLinPractice/Documentation.md

 ## Preprocessing
 **Lower case**
 - turns every word in the tweet into lower case.
 Otherwise our classifier would think of e.g. "Dog" and "dog" as two completly different words.
+- the lowercased and tokenized tweet later operates as input to the stopwords counter.
+Lowercased words can be detected as stopwords.

 ## Feature Extraction
 **Sentiment Analysis**